#ContinuityOfGovernment, #WW3, #Deep State

 Buckminster scowled.
 “There are grates and traps and fans and other obstacles, but it can’t be as difficult as putting a man on the moon.
 I’ll put the Corps on it right away.
 They’ll figure it out.”

 “And then what?” asked Haberdash who had been sitting quietly in the corner the whole time, doodling his increasingly lewd cartoons.
-“What I mean is: so we get someone out, but they certainly won’t be able to get back in.”
+“What I mean is: So we get someone out, but they certainly won’t be able to get back in.
+Unless they can rappel back down.”

 “That’s correct,” Tibbles added.
 “Once you leave, you can never return.
 But if that person or persons carry the president’s orders, the president could at least continue to exercise the powers of the office.”